raul23/SimulRPi/README.rst

 -b       The channel numbers to be used for a push button.
 The default value
          is channel 17 which is associated by default with the keyboard key *cmd_r*. (default: 17)
--t       Total time in seconds LEDs will be blinking. (default: 4) -k       The name of the key associated with the button channel.
+-k       The name of the key associated with the button channel.
 The name
          must be one of those recognized by the module *pynput*.
 See the *SimulRPi* documentation for a list of valid key names: https://bit.ly/2Pw1OBe.
-Example: *alt*, *cmd_r* (default: *cmd_r*) --on     Time in seconds the LEDs will stay turned ON at a time. (default: 1) --off    Time in seconds the LEDs will stay turned OFF at a time. (default: 1)
+Example: *alt*, *cmd_r* (default: *cmd_r*) -t       Total time in seconds the LEDs will be blinking. (default: 4) --on     Time in seconds the LEDs will stay turned ON at a time. (default: 1) --off    Time in seconds the LEDs will stay turned OFF at a time. (default: 1) -a       Use ASCII-based LED symbols.
+Useful if you are having problems displaying the default LED signs that makes use of special characters.
+         However, it is recommended to fix your display problems which might be caused by locale settings not set correctly.
+Check the article 'Display problems' @ https://bit.ly/35B8bfs for more info about solutions to display problems (default: False)

 How to run the script
 ~~~~~~~~~~~~~~~~~~~~~